Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 it's very easy to read and learn for anyone who already knows HTML.

 However, this isn't very idiomatic React code.
-React is all about breaking your HTML down in to reusable components, or Classes, as they're called.
+React is all about breaking your HTML down in to reusable components, using `React.createClass`.
 So let's do that!

     <!doctype html>
     <html lang="en">